Free Tools Grid

 3. 3

-The right preview shows the PNG output.
-Use the checkerboard background to verify any alpha channel (PNGs from JPGs are opaque, since JPG has no alpha).
+The right-hand preview shows the PNG output over a checkerboard background so you can inspect any alpha channel.
+PNGs made from JPGs are fully opaque, since JPG has no transparency.

 4. 4